open5e/open5e/README.md

 DEPRECATED

-At this point Sphinx will no longer build on our host (Netlify) due to a built-in bit of the script conflicting with their rules for what virtual machines can do, so we cannot update it.
-Any future pull requests against the main branch will be merged but won't reflect on the actual site.
+At this point I am discouraging new development against this branch, as the refactor is quickly approaching readiness to launch.

+Our build works itermittently due to ongoing issues with Sphinx, but I will be sure to merge any text corrections as quickly as possible... they might just not make it live for a while!

 [![Build Status](https://travis-ci.org/eepMoody/open5e.svg?branch=master)](https://travis-ci.org/eepMoody/open5e)